roblillack/vim-bufferlist/README.md

 If you set `g:BufferListShowTabFriends = 2` tab friends are turned on and visible by default.
 Of course, the `t` key can toggle the view all the time.

+You can also detach a tab friend buffer from the current tab.
+We would say to make it a stranger ;).
+To perform that press `T` (uppercase).

 Usage
 -----